 WordPress is the most popular CMS in the world for good reason.
 It's flexible, scalable, and has a massive ecosystem of plugins and themes.
 When it's built well, it's genuinely one of the best platforms for a small business website.

 The problem is that "built on WordPress" can mean anything.
-It can mean a $29 theme installed in an afternoon, or it can mean a carefully architected website built with custom post types, optimized database queries, and a server stack configured for performance.
+It can mean a $29 template installed in an afternoon, or it can mean a carefully architected website built with custom post types, optimized database queries, and a server stack configured for performance.
+The difference in outcome is enormous.

 A Real Example: The Difference a Proper Build Makes

 One of our clients — a plumbing company based in Ohio — came to us after a bad experience with a budget developer.
-They had a WordPress site that looked okay on the surface, but had 47 plugins installed, a PageSpeed score of 29, and was getting flagged for mixed content errors.
+They had a WordPress site that looked okay on the surface, but had 47 plugins installed, a mobile PageSpeed score of 29, and was getting flagged for mixed content warnings.
 Their contact form had stopped working six months earlier and nobody had noticed.

 We audited the site, stripped it back to essentials, rebuilt the core structure properly, and cut their plugin count to 11.
 Their speed score jumped to 88.
 Their contact form worked.
 Their Google rankings improved within two months.
 The original developer charged them $400.
 We charged them more than that.
 But the original $400 had effectively been wasted.